truthcoin/www.truthcoin.info/_posts/2023-04-09-small-txns.md

 ## Part 3.
 The Pointless Overkill That is a 4-byte Version Number

-We can shrink everything here down to just one byte.
+Here we will shrink 8 bytes to just one.

-I'll show you.

 ### A. Wasted Overhead